TXu8/Project-for-Getting-and-Cleaning-Data/Codebook.md

 # Codebook for Project Tidy Data

-# The Project Tidy Data was created from underlying data from the UCI Machine learning repository.
+The Project Tidy Data was created from underlying data from the UCI Machine learning repository.
-# The information about the underlying data from which the tidy dataset was created is given at the latter half of this codebook.
+The information about the underlying data from which the tidy dataset was created is given at the latter half of this codebook.

-# This process of creating the Tidy dataset from the underlying dataset is as follows:
+This process of creating the Tidy dataset from the underlying dataset is as follows:
+My analysis file first creates a directory for the files from the UCI Machine learning repository, then downloads the files to that directory.
 Next, I unzip the file and readin the relevant data files

 I then stack the test and train versions of the Subject, X (features) and Y (activity) datasets together.